 Ensure the care and safety of all students on campus except those who are in the Medical Treatment Area.
-Start-Up Actions Wear identification vest if available.
+Start-Up Actions 1.
+2. 3.
+4. Wear identification vest if available.
 Take job description clipboard, and radio.
 Check in with Operations Chief for situation briefing.
 Assign personnel to assignments as needed.
 If school is evacuating: Verify that the assembly area and routes to it aresafe.
 Count or observe the classrooms as they exit, to make sure that all classes evacuate.
 Initiate the set-up of portable toilet facilities and hand-washing stations.
-Operational Duties Monitor the safety and well-being of the students and staff in the Assembly Area.
+Operati onal Duties 123456789.
+Monitor the safety and well-being of the students and staff in the Assembly Area.
 Administer minor first aid as needed.
 Support the Student Release process by releasing students with appropriate paperwork.
 When necessary, provide water and food to students and staff.
 Make arrangements for portable toilets if necessary, ensuring that students and staff wash their hands thoroughly to prevent disease.
-6. Make arrangements to provide shelter for students and staff.
+Make arrangements to provide shelter for students andstaff.
 Arrange activities and keep students reassured.
 Update records of the number of students and staff in the assembly area (or in the buildings).
 Direct all requests for information to the PIO.
-Closing 9.
-Down Return equipment and reusable supplies to Logistics.
+Closing Down 1.
+2. Return equipment and reusable supplies to Logistics.
 When authorized by IC, close out all logs.
 Provide logs and other relevant documents to the Documentation Unit.
-Student Care: Teacher Responsibilities Assess situation and remain calm.
+Studen t Care: Teacher Responsibilities 1.
+2. 3.
+4. Assess situation and remain calm.
 If ground is shaking, lead "Duck, Cover, and HoldOn".
-3. Calm, direct, and give aid to students.
+Calm, direct, and give aid to students.
 Assist seriously injured students if possible.
-Lockdown or Shelter in Place 1.
-If gunfire or explosions are heard, get everyone to lie flat on the floor.
-2. If Shelter in Place is activated, follow procedures.
-Evacuation Check with buddy teacher and assist as necessary.
-2. Take classroom kit, emergency cards, and roll book.
+Lockdov wn or Shelter in Place 1.
+2. If gunfire or explosions are heard, get everyone to lie flat on the floor.
+If Shelter in Place is activated, follow procedures.
+Evacuat Evacuat12345.
+Check with buddy teacher and assist as necessary.
+Take classroom kit, emergency cards, and roll book.
 Evacuate to emergency assembly area.
 Check buddy teacher and assist if necessary or evacuate both classes together.
-Use safest route, alert for hazards; guickly and guietly.
-6. Door closed but unlocked for Search & Rescue access.
-Assembly Area Instruct students to sit on grass or blacktop.
-Take attendance and complete "Student Accounting Form".
-One of each pair of buddy teachers takes accounting forms to Documentation and reports for assignment at CP.
-Remaining Supervising Teacher
+Use safest route, alert for hazards; quickly and quietly.
+Evacuat 123456.
+Check with buddy teacher and assist as necessary.
+Take classroom kit, emergency cards, and roll book.
+Evacuate to emergency assembly area.
+Check buddy teacher and assist if necessary or evacuate both classes together.
+Use safest route, alert for hazards; quickly and quietly.